mhahsler/arules/README.md

 The arules package for R provides the infrastructure for representing, manipulating and analyzing transaction data and patterns using [frequent itemsets and association rules](https://en.wikipedia.org/wiki/Association_rule_learning).
 Also provides a wide range of
-[interest measures](https://michael.hahsler.net/research/association_rules/measures.html) and mining algorithms including an interfaces to
+[interest measures](https://michael.hahsler.net/research/association_rules/measures.html) and mining algorithms including a interfaces and the code of
-Borgelt's C implementations of the association mining algorithms [Apriori](http://www.borgelt.net/apriori.html) and [Eclat](http://www.borgelt.net/eclat.html).
+Borgelt's efficient C implementations of the association mining algorithms [Apriori](http://www.borgelt.net/apriori.html) and [Eclat](http://www.borgelt.net/eclat.html).

 ### arules core packages: